jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 and naming
 Throughout this report, we refer to the five key groups that Microsoft uses to characterize threat actors:
- Nation\-state actors are cyber operators who act on behalf of, or directed by, a nationstate\- aligned program, irrespective of whether the goal is espionage, financial gain, or retribution.
+• Nation\-state actors are cyber operators who act on behalf of, or directed by, a nation/state\- aligned program, irrespective of whether the goal is espionage, financial gain, or retribution.
- Financially motivated actors are cyber campaignsgroups directed by a criminal organizationperson with the motivation of financial gain which have not been associated with high confidence to a known nonnation state or commercial entity.
+• Financially motivated actors are cyber campaigns/groups directed by a criminal organization/person with the motivation of financial gain which have not been associated with high confidence to a known non‑nation state or commercial entity.
- Cyber mercenaries or private sector offensive actors refer to commercial actors that are knownlegitimate legal entities that create and sell cyberweapons to customers who select targets and operate the cyberweapons.
+• Cyber mercenaries or private sector offensive actors refer to commercial actors that are known/legitimate legal entities that create and sell cyberweapons to customers who select targets and operate the cyberweapons.
- Influence operations are manipulative information campaigns communicated online or offline that are intended to shift perceptions, behaviors, or decisions by target audiences to further a group or a nations interests and objectives.
+• Influence operations are manipulative information campaigns communicated online or offline that are intended to shift perceptions, behaviors, or decisions by target audiences to further a group or a nation’s interests and objectives.
- Groups in development is a temporary designation given to an unknown, emerging, or developing threat activity.
+• Groups in development is a temporary designation given to an unknown, emerging, or developing threat activity.
 This allows Microsoft to track it as a discrete set of information until